-Is a Water Softener Harmful to a Water Heater?
+Does a Water Softener Pose any Harm to a Water Heater?

 In general, a water softener is not harmful to a water heater.
 In fact, a water softener can actually help to extend the life of a water heater by reducing the buildup of mineral deposits and scale inside the tank and on the heating elements.